nickmckenney/Building-a-JSON-API/readme.md

 [the project2-gallery repository](https://github.com/ga-dc/project2-gallery)
 containing:

-- A link to your Project 2 Github repository (Do not fork this repo)
+- A link to your Github repository (Do not fork this repo)
 - A link to your project deployed on Heroku

 Your repository should contain:

-- A working full-stack application (built by you) that meets the technical requirements above.
+- A working application (built by you) that meets the technical requirements above.
 - Frequent commits dating back to the very beginning of the project.
 - A `readme.md` file in the root of your repo that follows